 On or about March 1, 2017, the Peninsula Corridor Joint Powers Board, or the JPB, filed a lawsuit against Parsons Transportation Group, Inc., or PTG, in the Superior Court of California, County of San Mateo, in connection with a positive train control project on which PTG was engaged prior to termination of its contract by the JPB.
 PTG had previously filed a lawsuit against the JPB for breach of contract and wrongful termination.
-The JPB seeks damages in excess of \$100.0 million, which the Company is currently disputing.
-In addition to filing a complaint for breach of contract and wrongful termination, the Company has denied the allegations raised by the JPB and, accordingly, filed affirmative defenses.
-The Company is currently defending against the JPB's claims and the parties are still engaged in discovery.
-The Company also has a professional liability insurance policy to the extent the JPB proves any errors or omissions occurred.
+The JPB sought damages in excess of \$100.0 million, which the Company disputed.
+In addition to filing a complaint for breach of contract and wrongful termination, the Company denied the allegations raised by the JPB and, accordingly, filed affirmative defenses.
+During the third quarter of 2021, the Company and JPB entered into a settlement agreement resolving their disputes against each other.
+The Company intends to pursue further recovery against one of its subcontractors.
 At this time, the Company is unable to determine the probability of the outcome of the litigation or determine a potential range of loss, if any.
-The Company has also filed a third-party claim against a subcontractor for indemnification in connection with this matter.

 In September 2015, a former Parsons employee filed an action in the United States District Court for the Northern District of Alabama against us as a qui tam relator on behalf of the United States (the "Relator") alleging violation of the False Claims Act.
 The United States government did not intervene in this matter as it is allowed to do so under the statute.
 The Company filed a motion to dismiss the lawsuit on the grounds that the Relator did not meet the applicable statute of limitations.
 The District Court granted the motion to dismiss.
 The Relator's attorney appealed the decision to the United States Court of Appeals of the Eleventh Circuit, which ultimately ruled in favor of the Relator, and the Company petitioned the United States Supreme Court to review the decision.
 The Supreme Court reviewed the decision and accepted the position of the Relator.
 The case was thus remanded to the United States District Court for the Northern District of Alabama.
 The defendants, including Parsons, will file appropriate pleadings opposing the allegations.
 At this time, the Company is unable to determine the probability of the outcome of the litigation or determine a potential range of loss, if any.